carolgilabert/carols-blog/src/pages/uses.md

 My chair is a [Herman Miller Aeron](https://www.hermanmiller.com/en_gb/products/seating/office-chairs/aeron-chairs/) and my desk is a [Fully Jarvis Bamboo Standing Desk](https://www.fully.com/en-gb/jarvis-adjustable-height-desk-bamboo.html).
 Getting a standing desk after a year of working remotely was an absolute game changer, I'm so happy with it!
 I also have an [anti-fatigue mat](https://www.fully.com/accessories/standing-desk-mats/muvmat-by-aeris.html) that I got with my desk and it really helps me stand for longer 🧍‍♀️

 I spend most of my time on my [2021 16" MacBook Pro](https://www.johnlewis.com/2021-apple-macbook-pro-16-inch-m1-max-processor-32gb-ram-1tb-ssd/p5828283).
 I generally use it open and my current monitor stand is a pristine (a.k.a. unread) copy of cracking the code interview 😂
-I've now ditched the superultrawide lifestyle, so my current monitor is an [Apple Studio Display](https://www.johnlewis.com/apple-studio-display-with-tilt-height-adjustable-stand-standard-glass-27-inch-5k-retina-display-silver/p6145616).
+I've now ditched the superultrawide lifestyle, and my current monitor is an [Apple Studio Display](https://www.johnlewis.com/apple-studio-display-with-tilt-height-adjustable-stand-standard-glass-27-inch-5k-retina-display-silver/p6145616).

 As it turns out I have a bunch of accessories 😅

 For pointing, I tend to switch between an [Apple Magic Trackpad 2](https://www.apple.com/uk/shop/product/MJ2R2Z/A/magic-trackpad-2-silver) and a [Logitech MX Master 3 for Mac](https://www.logitech.com/en-gb/products/mice/mx-master-3-mac-wireless-mouse.html) cause it helps keep my RSI in check.

 For calls, I'm using my monitor's built in camera (despite the 🥔 quality) and I have a [Elgato Key Light](https://www.elgato.com/en/key-light) to help with lighting.
-Audio wise I use my [Airpods Pro](https://www.johnlewis.com/2021-apple-airpods-pro-with-magsafe-charging-case/p5828281) and an [Elgato Wave 3](https://www.elgato.com/en/wave-3).
+Audio wise I use my [2nd Gen Airpods Pro](https://www.johnlewis.com/2022-apple-airpods-pro-2nd-generation-with-magsafe-charging-case/p6345566) and an [Elgato Wave 3](https://www.elgato.com/en/wave-3).

 I run [Tech Nottingham](https://www.technottingham.com) online events from here occasionally, so I also have an [Elgato StreamDeck](https://www.elgato.com/en/stream-deck) and an [Elgato Collapsible Green Screen](https://www.elgato.com/en/green-screen); they're super helpful for those.